8th August 2025

 Painted Illusion Trail

-A charming little village on the Yorkshire coast just a few miles in between Whitby and Saltburn, Staithes is one of Yorkshire’s best-kept secrets.
-There’s a whole load of artistic mystery waiting for you here.
-The area is popular with artists, and one, world-renowned trompe l’oeil artist, Paul Czainski, has created a trail around the picturesque throwback of narrow streets and ginnels, that show off incredible works that will require more than a glance to work out.
+The area is popular with artists, and one, world-renowned trompe l’oeil artist, Paul Czainski, has created a trail around the picturesque throwback of narrow streets and ginnels, which shows off incredible works that will require more than a glance to work out.

 Painted Illusion Trail, Staithes, North Yorkshire, TS13.